 Capacitors—that’s 95 percent of the time.
 And capacitors are common because when it’s really hot out, they overwork, and they swell—that’s what gives the compressor and the fan juice to kick on.
 If that fails, nothing is going to work.
 I have six drawers on my truck [filled with repair supplies].
 I have a whole drawer dedicated to just capacitors.

-Okay, if capacitors are such a common problem, how can a homeowner diagnose that issue?
-What are the signs that a capacitor is out?
+If capacitors are such a common problem, how can a homeowner diagnose that issue?
+What are the signs to look for?

 The outdoor unit’s not running—it will just sit there and hum.
 The contactor on the unit—even if the unit’s essentially dead, it will still send the signal from the inside to the outside.
 And what that will do is, even if there’s no power, the unit will sit and hum really quietly.